Dating app Bumble aims for nearly $6 bln valuation in U.S. IPO | Business

 Dating app Bumble aims for nearly $6 bln valuation in U.S. IPO

-Bumble also counts the likes of tennis legend Serena Williams and actress Priyanka Chopra, who starred in the TV series Quantico, among its investors.
-The app, which is immensely popular among millennials, has grown rapidly worldwide over the past few years, but its popularity took a hit last year due to the COVID-19 pandemic as users stayed at home and practised social distancing.
+Other investors in Bumble include tennis legend Serena Williams and actress Priyanka Chopra, who starred in the TV series "Quantico" .
+A millennial favorite, the app had gained popularity worldwide over the past few years, but came under pressure in 2020 as users stayed at home due to COVID-19-related restrictions and social distancing.

+Bumble's filing comes when the U.S. IPO market is at its strongest in over two decades, with companies raising a record $168 billion through IPOs last year, according to data from Dealogic.
+The company's revenue rose 11% to $543 million in the 12 months ended Sept.
+30, from a year earlier.
+Revenue had jumped by more than a third in fiscal 2019.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)